-2.2.2 Oscillator
+2.2.2 Oscillator (XOSC)

 Immediately after reset, the MCU uses an internally generated clock provided by the clock source generator (ICS) module.
-This internal clock source is used during reset startup and can be enabled as the clock source for stop recovery to avoid the need for a long crystal startup delay.
-For more information on the ICS, see Chapter 8, "Internal Clock Source (S08ICSV2)."
+For more information on the ICS, see Chapter 10, "Internal Clock Source (S08ICSV2)."

 The oscillator (XOSC) in this MCU is a Pierce oscillator that can accommodate a crystal or ceramic resonator.
 Rather than a crystal or ceramic resonator, an external oscillator can be connected to the EXTAL input pin.